-From the Appian RPA Console, you can create robotic processes based on templates.
+Appian RPA makes it easier to create robotic processes by providing you with templates to use as a starting point.
 This section contains information about the templates that come bundled with Appian RPA, as well as guidance on how to create your own templates.

 How to use Appian RPA templates